 Yes - rows with fewer columns than the maximum are padded with empty fields in the output.
 Rows with extra columns are included with the additional cells.

-See also CSV Column Tools, CSV Delimiter Changer, and TSV Column Tools.
+See also CSV Column Tools, CSV Delimiter Changer, and TSV Column Tools to build a complete data pipeline with this Delimited Column Tools.